-- Stand-alone: Most freestanding patio heaters are seven to eight feet tall; typically, the fuel source is at or near the bottom, and the heat emanates from the top.
+- Stand-alone: Most freestanding patio heaters are six to eight feet tall, and the heat source may be located at the top, middle, or bottom of the tower.
 Available in electric or propane versions, these patio heaters can warm a 5- to 10-foot radius, which makes them a great option for yards and larger patios.

 - Tabletop: Smaller than freestanding heaters, tabletop units must be secured to a patio table (usually through the hole where a sun umbrella would fit).
 Either electric or propane, they offer the advantage of portability but tend to be less powerful, making them well suited for smaller gatherings.

-- Mounted: Whether wall- or ceiling-mounted, these patio heaters are, in most cases, infrared and electrically powered.
+- Mounted: Whether wall- or ceiling-mounted, these patio heaters are typically infrared and electrically powered.
 They are excellent if you have limited floor space but wish to heat a larger area.

 Our Top Picks

 We considered power source, material, design, safety features, and more to find the best patio heaters to keep warm.

 The Mr. Heater patio heater can heat up to 700 square feet of enclosed or semi-enclosed spaces.
 It’s a 20,000 BTU liquid propane heater that provides blue flame for an even convection heat.
 That means the air is warmed around the heater and spread evenly throughout the space rather than the heater radiating heat in close proximity.
 This patio heater includes a low oxygen shut-off system that turns the heater off if low levels of oxygen are detected.
 This means it may not perform well at extreme high altitudes.
 It does not need to be connected to any power source, only a propane tank, so it can work well as an emergency heater as well.
 The electronic ignition makes for easy on/off power, and the output can be controlled to suit your preference of heat output.
 It comes with wall mounts or foot stands that can be secured to most surfaces.